Xueta: The final trials

 The Inquisition opened, and eventually closed, several trials of individuals denounced by the accused of the autos de fe of 1691, the majority dead.
 A single auto de fe was brought in 1695 against 11 dead people and one living woman (who was reconciled).
-Also, in the 18th century, the Inquisition carried out two individual trials: in 1718, Rafel Pinya spontaneously inculpated himself and was reconciled, and in 1720, Gabriel Cortès (also known as Morrofés) fled to Alexandria and returned formally to Judaism; he was burnt in effigy as the last person condemned to death by the Majorcan Inquisition.
-There is no doubt that these last cases are anecdotal; with the trials of 1691 came the end of the crypto-Jewry of Majorca.
+Also, in the 18th century, the Inquisition carried out two individual trials: in 1718, Rafel Pinya spontaneously inculpated himself and was reconciled, and in 1720, Gabriel Cortès (also known as Morrofés) fled to Alexandria and returned formally to Judaism; he was burnt in effigy as the last person condemned to death by the Mallorcan Inquisition.
+There is no doubt that these last cases are anecdotal; with the trials of 1691 came the end of the crypto-Jewry of Mallorca.
 The effect of the escape of the leaders, the devastation of the mass burnings, and the generalized fear made it impossible to sustain the ancestral faith.
 It is after these events that we can begin to actually speak of the Xuetes.